taustation-fan/taustation-fan.github.io/README.md

 If you consume a ration of a [tier](#tiers) one lower than your character's, the immediate regeneration is incomplete.
 A ration two tiers below your current tier gives hardly any immediate regeneration.
+Rations which are three or more tiers below your current tier are absolutely useless for regeneration.
+You can either sell them on the public market or gift them to other players.

 Rations also give you the "well fed" status for 32 segments (roughly 8 hours), which increases stats and Focus regeneration.
 For rations of a